hacKarim/SHOW-IFTTT_for_humans/README.md

 _"Today when [event], I felt [feeling] because it seemed to fulfill/challenge my need for [need].
 Next time, I'll try [experiments around that need]."_

-Example: _"Today when my friends all chatted without me, I felt insecure because it seemed to challenge my need for belonging.
-Next time, I'll try to fulfill my need for belonging either by speaking up more, or practicing being comfortable listening to my pals, actively and wholly, without needing to pipe up to prove my existence."_

 (As much as I criticized "challenging your thoughts" earlier, _this_ is where CBT shines.
 Knowing [common cognitive distortions](https://en.wikipedia.org/wiki/Cognitive_distortion) and how to reframe them _does_ help you make sense of the Pain signals.
 Just don't approach it like Debate Club, where the point of the game is to "win" by Well, Actually-ing your fear.
 The goal should be to help your fear _be a better helper_.
 Help it help you.)

 **Example When→Then plan:** _“Before going to sleep, I will write/draw about my feelings for 10 minutes.”_